Get outside and play in Montréal this winter

 Snowy sights and festival fun

-In December, the city glows with holiday charm.
-Among the many activities, enjoy outdoor performances, activities, hot chocolate and more fun at the Village de Noël de Montréal outside Place des Arts.
-Every weekend from January 11 to February 11, dance in the snow at outdoor electronic music festival Igloofest, transforming Quay Jacques-Cartier in the Old Port of Montréal into a winter party zone.
+After the holidays, every weekend from January 18 to February 10, dance in the snow at outdoor electronic music festival Igloofest, transforming Quay Jacques-Cartier in the Old Port of Montréal into a winter party zone.

 All season, walk (or drive or take the bus) to the summit of Mount Royal Park to see an iconic city view and discover the park while sledding, cross-country skiing and snowshoeing.
 Visit the Montréal Botanical Garden for winter walks through the snowy grounds or a tropical greenhouse stroll.